tkellen/json-api/format/index.md

 ## Errors <a href="#errors" id="errors" class="headerlink"></a>

-Error objects are specialized resource objects that **MAY** be returned in a response to provide additional information about problems encountered while performing an operation.
+Error objects are specialized objects that **MAY** be returned in a response to provide additional information about problems encountered while performing an operation.
 Error objects **MUST** be returned as an array keyed by `"errors"` in the top level of a JSON API document, and **SHOULD NOT** be returned with any primary data.

 An error object **MAY** have the following members: